Amol2608/currencyConvertor/README.md

 Hello This is the currency convertor website where you can convert any currency to other currency, for example from INR to USD.
+So, please test it whenever you need it.